-For MS, acupuncture is used to help relieve pain and tension, improve movement, sensation and spasticity.
+For MS, acupuncture is most commonly used to help relieve pain and tension, improve movement, sensation and spasticity.
 It may help eye problems and bladder urgency.
-It may also help to reduce fatigue, increase energy levels and give a boost to the immune system.
+It may also help to reduce fatigue, and increase energy levels

 ‘I have benefitted greatly with pain relief in my back and stopping of leg spasms.
-Now working to improve movement in leg.
-Looking to purchase machine to use at home.’
+I am now working to improve movement in leg and purchase a machine to use at home’

 APS Therapy is a safe, effective, drug free treatment for pain relief, which can also enhance recovery or injury repair, and improve energy levels (4).
 It is applied in a similar way to a TENS machine but works in a different way.

-Conditions that have been successfully treated include muscular pain, nerve pain, neuropathy, restless leg syndrome, chronic fatigue, insomnia, headaches (5).
+Conditions that have been successfully treated include muscular pain, nerve pain, neuropathy, restless leg syndrome, chronic fatigue, insomnia and headaches (5).